 “The workaholic maintains a frantic schedule.
 He is consistently preoccupied with performance.
 He finds it difficult to refuse additional responsibilities.
 He is unable to relax.
 If someone you know exhibits these characteristics, he or she is probably a workaholic.”Bill Hybels

 To put it simply: working too much is bad for you.
 Itʼs harmful for you and the important relationships in your life.
 Work should only be an aspect of your life, not its primary focus.
 By working too hard you lose a healthy perspective on life.
 You miss out on so much!
 Itʼs time to shift focus and to start living – really living.

-- Making as much money as you can
+- To make as much money as they can

 - To get out of debt